darpa-brass/bbn-immortals/ChallengeProblems/cp_05/bbn-swri-mdl-requirements.md

 initial example it will initially be a 1-1 swap.
 This section covers the additional metadata that is expected to be part of the input Test Configuration.

+A sample we are using for internal testing based on the initial example gone over during the last PI Meeting can be found [here](../../../../shared/tools/odbhelper/resources/dummy_data/scenario5_input_mdlRoot.xml)

 ### Required Information